sensu/sensu-docs/content/sensu-go/5.12/installation/auth.md

 | groups_claim |   |
 -------------|------
-description  | The claim to use to form the associated RBAC groups. required     | false type         | String example      | {{< highlight shell >}} "groups_claim": "ops" {{< /highlight >}}
+description  | The claim to use to form the associated RBAC groups. _Note: The value held by the claim must be an array of strings._ required     | false type         | String example      | {{< highlight shell >}} "groups_claim": "ops" {{< /highlight >}}